ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ### Commit files

-With our checks complete, you can commit the metadata we created using `g3t commit`.
+With all checks complete, you can commit the metadata we created using `g3t commit`.

 ```bash
 g3t commit -m "adding tsv metadata"